StateFarmASUGameCon/PhaserPrototype/README.md

 1. Create a "New Issue"
 1. Provide the name of your game, the link you copied, a link to your repository, and some way to contact you should you win.
 1. Submit the issue and you're done.

+## Basic git commands
+* `git clone` - downloads the code repository to your local workstation.
+* `git add` - stages changed files
+* `git commit` - commits the files you've staged
+* `git push` - pushed the commit to the remote repository
+* More git commands as well as a detailed explanation of these can be found [here](https://confluence.atlassian.com/bitbucketserver/basic-git-commands-776639767.html).
+Let us know if you need help with these.

 Testing out the [Phaser](https://github.com/photonstorm/phaser) game framework.